What Happens To The Business In Divorce?

 The court has discretion regarding which method to use that will obtain the closest true value of the business interests.
 Which one is best for you will depend on your individual circumstances.

-Bill Gentry can walk you through your ownership interests and how best to obtain an accurate value.
+Gentry Law Firm LLC can walk you through your ownership interests and how best to obtain an accurate value.
 Overvaluing or undervaluing the business interests can have a significant impact on your finances, including alimony amounts and in the division of assets.

 Discovering Hidden Assets